brockjbenson/My-Poker-Stats/README.md

 A few things to note:

-There are three different view for this application
+There are three different stats views for this application

 1. Overview Page